-- ☐ Appointment as a Trainer is a three-step process: - 1) Course Successfully complete the Trainer course with a current National Trainer. - 2) Apprenticeship Successfully apprentice by "practice teaching" on one instructor course with an experienced trainer (in the streams in which candidates are seeking appointment as a trainer). - 3) Appointment Submit the completed Trainer Training Record and the fee to the Society.
+- Appointment as a Trainer is a three-step process (see Trainer certification process flow chart on previous page): - Course Successfully complete the Trainer course with a current National Trainer. - Apprenticeship Successfully apprentice by "practice teaching" on one instructor course with an experienced Trainer (see side bar) in the streams in which candidates are seeking appointment as a trainer). - Appointment Submit the completed Trainer Training Record and the fee to the Society.